Shemanova, Markova dominate in route to 4-0 start for Syracuse

 Subscribe to our sports newsletter here.

-Syracuse led 23-16 in the final set of the game when Mila Yarich of Yale leapt up to serve the ball to Syracuse’s side.
-Yuliia Yastrub hit the ball right on top of the net for Elena Karaksi, who was met by a Yale defender.
+Syracuse led 23-16 in the final set of the game when Mila Yarich of Yale leaped up to serve the ball to Syracuse’s side.
+Yuliia Yastrub hit the ball right on top of the net for Elena Karakasi, who was met by a Yale defender.
 Karakasi overwhelmed the Yale defender as she and the SU frontline had been doing all match.
-She got the kill, putting Syracuse up 24-16, and then to end the night after an earlier sweep versus Yale, Abby Casiano received opportune placement from Karakasi to give Syracuse the win over the Bulldogs.
+She got the kill, putting Syracuse up 24-16.
+And then to end the night after an earlier sweep versus Yale, Abby Casiano received opportune placement from Karakasi to give Syracuse the win over the Bulldogs on Friday.

-With the help of Marina Markova and Polina Shemanova, the Orange (4-0, 0-0) swept three-time Ivy League defending champions Yale (1-1, 0-0) to give them their first loss of the 2021 season, and SU’s first 4-0 start since 2015 after an earlier win vs Quinnipiac.
+With the help of Marina Markova and Polina Shemanova, the Orange (5-0, 0-0) swept three-time Ivy League defending champions Yale (1-1, 0-0) to give the Bulldogs their first loss of the 2021 season.
+It was SU’s first 5-0 start since 2015 after an earlier win against Quinnipiac.

 In the first game versus Quinnipiac (1-4, 0-0), Syracuse also swept the Bobcats in a dominating performance.
 At first, Syracuse and Quinnipiac were toe-to-toe in the first set of the game.
 However, Syracuse was able to make a run toward the end of the set and never looked back.
 In the final six serves of the first set, SU capitalized on errors from Quinnipiac, narrowly winning 25-20.